-- 2 credits of Vg496 Professional Ethics, and - 14 credits of courses in humanities, social sciences, professional development, and natural sciences.
+- 2 credits of Vg496 Professional Ethics, and - 14 credits of courses in humanities, social sciences, professional development, and natural sciences. - At least 3 credits in humanities and at least 3 credits in social sciences must be completed.

 The 14 credits may include courses with code Vr, Vx, Vw, Vf, and Vb.
 Vz courses are acceptable only for international students.
 Vy courses are acceptable except Vy100 and Vy200.
 UM courses that can be used to satisfy the CoE Intellectual Breadth requirements are acceptable.
 SJTU courses taught in English are acceptable with approval of the JI Undergraduate Committee.